How AI Casino Bots and Machine Learning Are Reshaping Online Gambling

 What Operators Are Spending

 The clearest industry-level picture comes from the SOFTSWISS AI Trends in iGaming 2025 report.
-It marks 2025 as the year generative AI pilot projects give way to business-driven deployments in personalization, fraud detection, and compliance automation.
+It tells us that 2025 was the year that generative AI pilot projects started to give way to full-scale deployments in personalization, fraud detection, and automating compliance.

 Statistics of AI in Gaming Market